Chapter Fifty Three

 "My kind of guy.
 We have a gift for you and William.
 It will be in a box, unwrapped so it can be examined.
 Please tell Henry not to wrestle me to the ground when I carry it in."

-Catherine, "Henry will be fetching you, I shall be sure to mention it.
+Catherine, now Kate, "Henry will be fetching you, I shall be sure to mention it.
 You only need leave it in the car, someone will bring it along."

 "I look forward to seeing him, he has an excellent eye for martial arts, you are in good hands."